pvcraven/networking-class/source/chapters/network_layer/network_layer.rst

 `Internet Control Message Protocol`_ (ICMP) is defined by `RFC 792`_.
 Also, there is a `ICMPv6`_ version of the protocol.

+ICMP is used to send a response message back to a computer if the router is unable to forward a packet to its destination.
+It also will send a message back if the Time To Live (TTL) expires on a packet.

 Network Address Translation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^